 The ms Mozart is a wonderfully unique river boat, decorated in an art deco style, with spacious accommodations, great food and service too.

 She sails 7 and 14 night itineraries from Passau to Budapest and back, or down to the Danube delta and back.

 Guests can fly to Munich and transfer to Passau (about 1 hours 45 mins), or fly to Prague for a pre-cruise stay and then transfer to Passau (about 3 hours).
 The town is situated at the confluence of three rivers - the Danube, the Inn, and the Ilz, and is also known as the "Dreiflüssestadt" or "City of Three Rivers".
 The oldest lock on the Danube is located in Passau and has an impressive nine metre drop - there are 11 locks from Passau to Budapest.
 Passau gets about 2000 riverboat landings a year.

-Shore excursions are not included in the price, however a tour package can be purchased that will give you access to all the tours.
+Shore excursions are included in the price.
 The fellow guests are German, and once there are 20 English speaking guests then the tours will operate in the English language.
 On the tours they use the quiet vox system, where the tour guide wears a transmitter and the participants wear an ear receiver.
 All the crew speak excellent English and most of our fellow German guests did too, so there really was no language barrier.

 Speaking of the crew, many of them have been with the ship since she was with Peter Deilmann, so they are like a family on board, welcoming you into their home; there is a lovely atmosphere onboard and nothing is too much trouble.